rinkaSA/sparse-gpt-superweights/super_weights/README.md

 # Super Weight Location Search Directory

 This repository analyzes transformer models to identify "super weights" — highly influential weights in MLP down projection layers — and measures their impact on perplexity.
+The paper suggests that adding some pruning to this particular weight in already fully trained model can soar the perplexity significantly - basically killing the models ability to generate.

 ### Reference paper